SAP-samples/teched2022-DA262/exercises/ex1/README.md

 # Exercise 1 - Get external Data: German Car Sales Data

 There are 4 different ways to load data into the SAP Data Warehouse Cloud.
-You can choose either of 3 to load the needed data.
+You can choose either of 3 to load the needed data:
+- Exercise 1.1 - Via Data Market Place (optional, not available in Learning Experience systems)
+- Exercise 1.2 - External Connection
+- Exercise 1.3 - Import Remote Table
+- Exercise 1.4 - Import table from SAP S/4 HANA
+- Exercise 1.5 - Import CSVs

 ## Exercise 1.1 - Via Data Market Place (optional, not available in Learning Experience systems)
 Skip this, if you use the DWC Access provided in "Exercise 0".